 The front door on our century home is amazing.
 It is solid wood with beautiful paneling and almost three inches thick.
 However, time has not been kind to the door.
-It had several large cracks through which you could see sunlight and the panels were pulling out of the door frame (see photos below).
+It had several large cracks through which you could see sunlight and the panels were pulling away from the door frame (see photos below).
 The wood also just looked a bit sad.
 It was dry and lacked luster.
 We believe the door may have been painted and stripped at some point in the past as well.
-So we decided to do our best to restore and update our deteriorating 100-year old wood front door.
+So we decided to do our best to restore it.
+Below is an overview of how we updated our deteriorating 100-year old wood front door.

 *This post contains affiliate links.